buildpacks-community/kpack/docs/builders.md

 * `store`: If using ClusterStore, then the reference to the ClusterStore.
 See the [Resolving Buildpack IDs](#resolving-buildpack-ids) section below.
   * `name`: The name of the ClusterStore resource in kubernetes.
   * `kind`: The type as defined in kubernetes.
 This will always be ClusterStore.
+* `additionalLabels`: The custom labels that are desired to be on the Builder/ClusterBuilder images.

 ### <a id='cluster-builders'></a>Cluster Builders